-Currently working 1 day a week in private practice, and 3 days a week for a company in Hawkes Bay as an ACC registered provider.
+Currently working 1 day a week in private practice, and 3 days a week for a wellness and psychology company in the Hawkes Bay.

-Previously worked at Red Cross Refugee Trauma Recovery with refugees who have experienced war and torture.
+Previously worked at Red Cross Refugee Trauma Recovery with refugees who have experienced state and/or ethnic persecution, war and torture.

 At the NZ Aids Foundation I worked with client issues including depression, anxiety, relationship issues, sexual identity, gender identity, sexual health, and living with a HIV diagnosis.

 I volunteered at Pomare Union health, in this role I worked with client issues including, depression, anxiety, insomnia, sexual trauma, and refugee experience.